Alexander Butlerov Chemistry Institute: Museum of Kazan School of Chemistry

 The museum is located in a small two-storey building where laboratory of physics (on the first floor) and chemical laboratory (on the second floor) was designed.
 It was the first chemical laboratory of Kazan University.
 The first professor was N.N.
 Zinin, who studied abroad and learned new method of teaching chemistry and began to apply it in Kazan University.
 This method combined practical and lecture classes that is still familiar to students.

-Discoveries that brought glory to Kazan University were made in this chemical laboratory.
 There are no usual stalls and stands in the museum.
 It is a memorial laboratory of the 19th century which includes Butlerov's lecture room, a library, the laboratory itself, a hall for exhibiting chemical preparations and laboratory equipment of 19–20th centuries, and the study of the head of the laboratory (Butlerov's study).
-There are about six thousand items of storage in the museum.

 Nowadays in the main hall of the museum lectures and seminars and defence of master's and doctoral theses are conducted.
 In the side rooms you may observe modern laboratories.